mediocregopher/duffel/doc/extensions/pacman.md

 Your `*._pacman` file will not actually be put in the filesystem.
 The file should contain a list of package names, with one package per line.
 That's it.
-Everytime duffel runs it will look through the list and remove all packages that are already installed, regardless of if they could be upgraded or not.
+Everytime duffel runs it will look through the list and remove all from the list packages that are already installed, regardless of if they could be upgraded or not.
 It then runs `sudo pacman -S --noconfirm --noprogressbar <extra opts> <packages>`.
 If there are any errors of any sort duffel will output them and stop execution.